Open-Models-Startup/docs-vite/docs/platform/webcontainers/browser-config.md

 While [all supported browsers](/platform/webcontainers/browser-support) can run WebContainers, some browser options can stop WebContainers from running correctly.

-You can work around those issues by adding exceptions for StackBlitz domains in your browser’s settings.
+You can work around those issues by adding exceptions for OpenModels domains in your browser’s settings.
 Here’s how.

-## Why do I need to add exceptions for StackBlitz?
+## Why do I need to add exceptions for OpenModels?

 WebContainers use a combination of browser technologies, such as [Service Worker][MDN_SERVICE_WORKER] and [WebAssembly][MDN_WEB_ASSEMBLY], across several domains.
 Each running project has its own domain and needs to install a Service Worker for that domain to work properly.